caffinc/caffinc.github.io/_posts/2015-12-29-distributed-thinking-storm-spark.md

 3. Data Insights

 Your output might be to a database, or to files, or to a web service.
 We'll discuss more about this later.

+<h3>1.3 How to look at data?</h3>
+As discussed before, our primary goal is to transform the data into the form that we need.
+Let us take a classic example of counting lines in a text file, starting with a simple version using Java:

+{% gist c44b1019d85791ac01c3 %}

 ***
 Work in progress, please check back later